-Assistant Director, Graduate and Family Housing - Graduate and Family Housing
+Assistant Director, Graduate and Family Housing - University Apartments

 I serve as the Assistant Director for Graduate and Family Housing.
 As a father, and graduate student, I am both personally and professionally invested in improving the experiences of these traditionally underserved communities.
 I thrive in collaborative work environments, so this position is perfect for me.
 The primary focus of my job is to improve ORL’s services to my communities through (1) collaborating with campus colleagues and bringing their resources to the communities (2) filling in the gaps in services via my own efforts and those of my staff of 5 CAs (Community Assistants), and (3) working creatively with my colleagues in Housing Services.
 I also advise the WHRA (Weyburn-Hilgard Residents Association) and the UASRA (University Apartments South Residents Association), as they represent the voices of my communities.

-I am very excited to be beginning my 2nd year working here at UCLA as Resident Coordinator for Dykstra Hall!
-Before ORL, I have worked in Residential Life at Cal Poly Pomona and at the University of La Verne, as well as in Disability Programs at Chaffey Community College.
+I am very excited to be beginning my 4th year working here at UCLA as the Resident Director for De Neve Evergreen/Fir!
+Before joining UCLA Res Life, I have worked in Residential Life at Cal Poly Pomona and at the University of La Verne, as well as in Disability Programs at Chaffey Community College.
 Born and raised in Southern California, I have not strayed too far, receiving my B.A. in Psychology from California Polytechnic University, Pomona.
-With a desire to mentor, advise, and support students, I pursued and just recently received my M.S. in College Counseling and Student Development from Azusa Pacific University.
-I have been privileged to work with international, first-year, and upper-division students, as well as students with impairments.
+With a desire to mentor, advise, and support students, I pursued and received my M.S. in College Counseling and Student Development from Azusa Pacific University.
+I have been privileged to work with international, first-year, and returning students, as well as students with impairments.
 These experiences have taught me a great deal about promoting student success and involvement in campus life.
 I love spending time doing anything and everything as long as I am with family or friends.
 I am a Disneyland addict.
-I also LOVE dogs, and cannot wait to adopt my first pal to join me on my new adventures here at UCLA!
+I also LOVE dogs, and have my own pal Logan who lives here on campus with me.
 Go Bruins!

 Audio Visual System Specialist